ubpb/metacrunch-mab2/Readme.md

 [![Code Climate](https://codeclimate.com/github/ubpb/metacrunch-mab2/badges/gpa.svg)](https://codeclimate.com/github/ubpb/metacrunch-mab2)
 [![Build Status](https://travis-ci.org/ubpb/metacrunch-mab2.svg)](https://travis-ci.org/ubpb/metacrunch-mab2)

 This is the official MAB2 package for the [metacrunch ETL toolkit](https://github.com/ubpb/metacrunch).
-It allows you to parse MAB XML data and access the data by a simple and powerful API.
+It allows you to parse [MAB](https://de.wikipedia.org/wiki/Maschinelles_Austauschformat_f%C3%BCr_Bibliotheken) data and gives you access to the data by a simple and powerful API.

-Note: There is no technical dependency to metacrunch, so it's fine to use this gem in any Ruby application where you need to access MAB XML data.
+*Note: There is no runtime dependency to metacrunch, so it's fine to use this gem in any Ruby application where you need to read or manipulate MAB data.*

 Installation